 Decisions where consent cannot be reached unanimously or by vote, and where the group has not tabled the issue for the time being.

-Decisions that will ultimately impact or inform the work of two or more workgroups within the same Goal Team, or two or more workgroups that cross Goal Teams, must be elevated and coordinated across Goal Teams to ensure transparency and support from all signatories.
+Decisions that will ultimately impact or inform the work of two or more workgroups within the same GT, or two or more workgroups that cross GTs, must be elevated and coordinated across GTs to ensure transparency and support from all signatories.

-Workgroup decisions that have budgetary, programming, or jurisdiction- or watershed-wide policy-related impacts must be elevated to the Goal Team for consideration and decision-making.
+Workgroup decisions that have budgetary, programming, or jurisdiction- or watershed-wide policy-related impacts must be elevated to the GT for consideration and decision-making.

 Decision-making results that do not need to be elevated: